sequoiatree/teaching-cs/src/static/md/policies.md

 {{ CLASS_CODE }} is letter-graded.
 It is not curved and we will not release the grading bins.
 The rubric is as follows:

 * **[30%] Participation and citizenship:** Foremost this accounts for the frequency and quality of your participation during class.
 A second large factor is your activity on Slack.
-Lastly, this accounts for your attendance and timeliness submitting assignments.
+Lastly, this accounts for your attendance and timeliness submitting assignments. **Participation is not graded lightly, as it is in most other classes.**
 * **[30%] Homework and tutoring journals:** Your homework grade accounts for the insightfulness of your responses, which should be relevant to the weekly readings and lecture.
 You should build off of class material in new ways, using your own experiences to support your claims.
 Your tutoring journals grade accounts for the insightfulness of your self-reflection, which should include an evaluation of how you plan to improve, and a clear application of ideas from class.
 It also accounts for the usefulness of the feedback you provide to your peers.
 * **[15%] Tutoring feedback:** This accounts for your demeanor, supportiveness, and knowledge of the course material, as well as how clearly you communicate and whether you provide the right level of guidance.
 * **[10%] Midterm exam:** This accounts for the in-class midterm exam.